razgarabedi/Forumify/README.md

             *   Enable or disable the widget on the homepage.
             *   Set the widget's position (above or below categories).
             *   Choose detail level (full or compact).
-            *   Specify the number of events/webinars to display.
+            *   Specify the number of events/webinars to display (1-10).
-            *   Customize the widget title.
+            *   Customize the widget title (e.g., "Upcoming Events," "Webinar Schedule").
 *   **Events & Webinars Widget:**
     *   Displays upcoming events and webinars on the homepage.
     *   Appearance and content are controlled via Admin Site Settings.
+    *   Visually distinguishes between 'event' and 'webinar' types.
 *   **Notifications & Mentions:**
     *   **User Mentions:** Users can mention each other in posts using the "@username" syntax.
 Mentions are automatically linked to user profiles.
     *   **Reaction Notifications:** Users receive notifications when someone reacts to their posts.